mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 The complete list of KUDO Cassandra Parameters can be found under [detailed parameter descriptions](https://github.com/mesosphere/kudo-cassandra-operator/blob/master/docs/parameters.md).

-The current parameters set can be reterived using the kubectl command with the two additional tools:
+The current parameter set can be retrieved using the kubectl command in conjunction with two additional tools:
 - [jq](https://stedolan.github.io/jq)
 - [yq](https://mikefarah.gitbook.io/yq)